This page describes the logs that are available for App Engine apps, and how to write and view log entries.

 See an example of writing structured log entries with a trace ID in the Cloud Run documentation.
 You can use the same technique in your App Engine apps.

-You can view your application and request logs using the Logs Viewer:
+You can view your application and request logs using the Logs Explorer:

-Go to the Logs Viewer in the Cloud Console:
+Go to the Logs Explorer in the Google Cloud console: